amshala/DS4002-Project2/README.md

 ### Acknowledgements

-Special thanks to Professor Loreto Alonzi and Professor Brian Wright for their guidance.
+Special thanks to Professor Loreto Alonzi and Daiqing Qi for their guidance.

 ### Links to M1 and M2 Assignments